leohubert/bob-core/README.md

 ## Introduction

-BOB (Bash Operation Buddy) Core is a library that provides a set of functions to create your own CLI in TypeScript.
+BOB (Bash Operation Buddy) Core is a library that provides a set of functions to create your own CLI in TypeScript easily.

 ## Usage